Ä¢¹½ÊÓÆµÍø

 Purpose

-Here we discuss what happens if you lose your club advisor during the academic year and how Student Engagement can help support the club identify a new one.
+Learn what happens if you lose your club advisor during the academic year and how Student Engagement can help support the club in identifying a new one.

 During the course of the semester or year, the club advisor may need to step down from their role.
-If this occurs, it is important that the club finds a new advisor within fifteen (15) business days of the previous advisor leaving.
+If this occurs, it is important the club finds a new advisor within 15 business days of the previous advisor leaving.

-If the club cannot find an advisor during the grace period, the club's status will be changed to inactive for the remainder of the current semester.
-The club can then reapply for active status during the next Open Enrollment, if an advisor has been identified.
+• If the club cannot find an advisor during the grace period, the club's status will be changed to inactive for the remainder of the current semester.
+The club can then reapply for active status during the next open enrollment period, if an advisor has been identified.

 Remove/Replace Club Advisor

 Student Engagement encourages the club's officers to meet with the club advisor to discuss concerns.
-Miscommunication is often the issue and can easily be resolved amongst the group.
-Student Engagement always highly encourages advisors, officers and members to communicate concerns with the Office of Student Engagement.
+Miscommunication is often the issue and can easily be resolved among the group.
+Student Engagement highly encourages advisors, officers, and members to communicate concerns.

 Fraternization Policy

 Clubs often participate closely with their advisor on projects and programming and often even travel with advisors.
-It is imperative that advisors and members keep professional relationships.
+It is imperative advisors and students keep professional relationships.

-For more information on the Ä¢¹½ÊÓÆµÍø's Fraternization Policy, please refer to the Human Resources Policy – 020.
+For more information on Ä¢¹½ÊÓÆµÍø's Fraternization Policy, please refer to Human Resources Policy – 020

-Further questions or concerns can be directed to Student Engagement at clubs@cwi.edu.
+Further questions or concerns may be directed to Student Engagement at clubs@cwi.edu.